by-emrii/holbertonschool-higher_level_programming/python-everything_is_object/blog.md

 d = 1000
 print(c is d) # False - new objects created
 ```

+When Python encounters a number in the pre-allocated range, it reuses the same object instead of creating a new one.
+This is why `a is b` can be True for small integers but False for large ones.

 ## Tuples and Frozen Sets: Special Case
 Even though tuples and frozen sets are immutable, they can contain mutable objects.
 Modifying the inner object does not change the tuple itself.